DonDejvo/tilemap-renderer/docs/tile-animations.md

 The **Player Run** animation uses a sequence of tiles in the following order: 0 → 1 → 2 → 1.

-Next, create an **Animator** for the sprite you want to animate.
+Next, create an **Animator** node for the sprite you want to animate.
 The Animator controls which frame is displayed at each moment.

 Use the `play` method to start an animation sequence:

 - **tileXY** – the coordinates of the tile in the tileset grid where the animation begins.
 - **options** – optional configuration:
   - `repeat`: whether the animation should loop continuously
   - `restart`: whether to restart the animation if it is already playing

-Finally, in your game loop, call the Animator's `update` method with the elapsed time (`dt`) to advance the animation frames.
-Then render the scene to display the updated sprite.

 ```ts
 const { createRenderer, Camera, Scene, Color, Sprite, Tileset, Animator, assets } = TilemapRenderer;